 CON: You’ll Need More Content – A Lot More

 You need relevant content that speaks to the needs and desires of your target audience.
-The problem is, when you’re pursuing major target accounts and talking to multiple stakeholders at multiple levels, you’ll need even more personalized content than you would otherwise.
+The problem is, that when you’re pursuing major target accounts and talking to multiple stakeholders at multiple levels, you’ll need even more personalized content than you would otherwise.

 It’s not just the volume of content that matters, though.
 You need some way to manage all of this content so that potential customers get the content that’s relevant to them.
 Every stakeholder in a target audience is different.
-Even decision makers within the same business unit can have differing priorities or concerns that matter the most to them.
+Even decision-makers within the same business unit can have differing priorities or concerns that matter the most to them.

 You need to craft content that fits those buyer personas – and you have to deliver that content in a timely manner based on where your buyer is in the buying process.